 View this post on Instagram

-And so Michelangelo’s extraordinary depiction of mankind finishes just where the story of the world begins in a majestic piece of circular logic, past present and future colliding in the extraordinary labour of the master’s brush.
-The epic narrative of origins and being as outlined in the Genesis story had found its most iconic expression in the creative vision of the only artist with the skill, ambition and sheer bloody-mindedness to pull it off - what more eloquent testament to Michelangelo’s achievement can there be than the fact that over 500 years later, when we think of these Biblical tales we can’t help but think of them as Michelangelo has conditioned us to see them?
+And so Michelangelo’s extraordinary depiction of mankind finishes just where the story of the world begins in a majestic piece of circular logic, past, present, and future colliding in the extraordinary labor of the master’s brush.
+The epic narrative of origins and being as outlined in the Genesis story had found its most iconic expression in the creative vision of the only artist with the skill, ambition, and sheer bloody-mindedness to pull it off - what more eloquent testament to Michelangelo’s achievement can there be than the fact that over 500 years later, when we think of these Biblical tales, we can’t help but think of them as Michelangelo has conditioned us to see them?